 - You must continue to pay your priority debts such as taxes, fines, child support payments and debts.
 Otherwise, it could result in loss of access to essential goods and services.
 You should also pay your rent or mortgage on time.
 Failure to make these payments could lead to adverse consequences on yourself, including being taken to court, loss of essential services such as electricity supply and even your home.
 These debts are not included in the DMP.

 - You should continue to make payments of due amounts under existing credit or hire agreements.
 Failure to do this could lead to loss of the good or service for which the credit or hire agreement was taken in the first place.
 The lender who provided the finance or owner of the good or service supplied could also register a default on your credit file which will be visible for six (6) years.

-- Do not ignore correspondence or other contact from lenders and parties acting on their behalf.
+- Do not ignore correspondence or other contacts from lenders and parties acting on their behalf.
 Otherwise, you could be missing out on an opportunity to let them know of your circumstances.
-Be sure to inform them of your situation and your arrangement with ourselves.
+Be sure to inform them of your situation and your arrangement with us.

 - The DMP may show on your credit record as some creditors may request that a note be put on your credit file stating that you are on a DMP.
 This could make it harder for you to get credit in the future.

 - As you’ll be making lower, more affordable payments, it may take longer to repay your debts on a DMP than if you were to continue to make your contractual payments.

 - Your creditors may not necessarily freeze the interest and charges on your debts, so the amount you owe might not go down as quickly as you think.

 - As a DMP is an informal arrangement, creditors may take action to collect outstanding debts.
 Creditors typically have legal rights to charge you for the cost of the collection, which may increase the value of your outstanding debts to them.